 - Control what data Partners have access to

 - Avoid performance and privacy alerts

 - Provide a smaller pixel code libraries with the removal of excess DOM manipulation code

 Web Pixel extensions are compatible with the Customer Privacy API, so you can request consent as needed.
 Web Pixel extension callbacks are executed only after the visitor has given consent.
 When the buyer gives consent, all registered events are replayed to capture any events that already occurred on the page.

 How web pixels worksAnchor link to section titled "How web pixels works"

-Once you’ve created your Web Pixel Extension and configured it to a given merchant’s shop, your pixel is able to load on the shop’s online store.
-As a visitor browsers the online store they’ll trigger customer events, which will be published to a Shopify data layer or event bus.
+After you’ve created your Web Pixel and configured it to a merchant’s shop, your pixel is able to load in the shop’s online store.
+As a customer browses the online store, they’ll trigger customer events that are published to a Shopify data layer or event bus.
 Your pixel can subscribe to the events on this data layer and then transform the event payloads into a format that conforms to the requirements of your pixel’s data collection endpoint.